Klaw (character): Fictional character biography

 Klaw later joins forces with the murderous Solarr and traps the Avengers within a solid sound barrier.
-Klaw threatens to execute them if the Black Panther does not abdicate the throne of Wakanda to him.
-Realizing that Klaw himself is disguised as one of the hostages while using a sound creation of himself to appear outside the barrier, the Panther manages to expose and subdue Klaw and Solarr before he could make good his threat.
+Klaw threatens to execute them if the Black Panther did not abdicate the throne of Wakanda to him.
+Realizing that Klaw himself is disguised as one of the hostages while using a sound creation of himself to appear outside the barrier, the Panther manages to expose and subdue Klaw and Solarr before he could make good on his threat.

 Klaw is later freed from prison by a member of the extra dimensional race of Sheenareans, who wish him to use his sonic powers to help open a dimensional portal big enough for their invading armada to enter Earth.
-Klaw agrees and after a skirmish with Ka-Zar in London, travels with the Sheenarean to the Savage Land where there is a vibranium deposit large enough to create the portal.
+Klaw agrees and after a skirmish with Ka-Zar in London, he travels with the Sheenarean to the Savage Land, where there is a vibranium deposit large enough to create the portal.
 After Ka-Zar repulses the invaders, Klaw flees into the Sheenarean dimension, and unable to salvage anything substantial from his allies, uses their technology to return to Earth.

 Materializing in the Nexus of All Realities located in the Florida Everglades, Klaw happens upon the wand of the Molecule Man.
 Helping the Molecule Man find a body to possess, Klaw and his new ally travel to New York to wreak revenge on their common enemy, the Fantastic Four.
 Klaw is subdued by the visiting Impossible Man.

-Klaw finds his powers waning, resulting in him having to manipulate a group of street youths into helping him gain the material needed to restore his power.
+Klaw finds his powers waning, which results in him having to manipulate a group of street youths into helping him gain the material needed to restore his power.
 With Black Panther's help, Klaw's scheme backfires.
-He finds himself imprisoned within his own gun-hand, stored at research facility Project Pegasus.
+He finds himself imprisoned within his own gun-hand, stored at the research facility Project Pegasus.
 In Marvel Two-in-One #57-58 (Nov.-Dec 1979), Klaw is freed by fellow villain Solarr, although both are defeated by a group of heroes, including the Thing, Quasar, Giant-Man, and Aquarian.

 After that, Klaw fights the Thing, Ka-Zar, and American Eagle.